Marzan1/miRNA-RNA-Deep-Learning-Model/README.md

 ## Development Versions
 This repository contains two primary code versions within the `codes/` directory:
 * `Version 1/`: Represents an earlier stage of development, containing scripts prefixed with `P_`.
-* `Version 2/`: Represents the most recent and active development branch of the project, containing scripts prefixed with `G_`.
+* `Version 2/`: Represents the most recent and active development branch of the project, containing updated scripts (now prefixed with numbers).
 All usage instructions in this `README` refer to the `Version 2` scripts.

 ## Future Work
 * Refine negative sample generation strategy for more realistic non-interactions.